 When your dog lays around the house in pain instead of running outside, it makes you want to do something to help.
 Many medications prescribed by vets can have serious side effects, but turmeric for dogs could give your pet the pain relief it needs.
-The properties in this inflammation fighter also offers many other health benefits for your dog.
+The properties in this natural inflammation fighter also offers many other health benefits for your dog.

 Don’t think of this supplement as just for easing your furry friends aching joints.
 You can also use turmeric to ease many other problems with your dog.
 The key factor is how turmeric for dogs works to reduce swelling, and inflammation from your dog’s nose to tail.